 What's the Best Way to Get Rid of a Canker Sore?
 Top Natural Ways to Treat Cold Sores, Canker Sores and Mouth Ulcers

-Natural remedies for cold sore and mouth ulcers
+Natural remedies for cold sores and mouth ulcers

 Cold sores and mouth ulcers are very common and can happen at any time.
 They are not quite the same thing but can the symptoms, causes and look of cold sores and mouth ulcers can be very similar.
 Most of the time they just go away by themselves however there are time when they seem to linger.

 One symptom they both have in common is the pain.
 The pain of cold sores and mouth ulcers can be excruciating, and people that suffer from them on a regular basis often describe the main symptom as their mouth being on fire.
 One of the main differences is that mouth ulcers are normally slower to heal and cold sores do most of the time clear up quicker.
 If what you first thought to be a cold sores does not clear up within a couple of days you more than likely have a mouth ulcers

 Why do we get cold sores and mouth ulcers?

 There are several reason why we suffer from both types of mouth problems.
 Cold sores often seem to be more common around the cold and flu season, and this is mainly down to a reduced immune system.
 When the immune system is busy fighting a cold or flu it gives the Herpes virus the chance to raise its ugly head.
 The Herpes simplex virus is behind most outbreaks of cold sores and can also sometimes be behind mouth ulcers as well.
 Mouth Ulcers can however because by other problems such as bacterial infections in the mouth.

 Mouth ulcers are actually more common than we think, the main issue is that we presume we have a cold sore when in fact we have a mouth ulcer.

 There are actually three different categories of mouth ulcers:

 1)Minor ulcers which measures up to 8 mm